Utility Avoidance

 Related Training Courses

-Build your team's capability across the EUS pathway and Scottish Water supply chain requirements.
+Build your team's cat and genny training capability across the EUS pathway and Scottish Water supply chain requirements.

 2 days, maximum 6 delegates.
-In-house at your site anywhere in the UK.
-Built specifically for Scottish Water supply chain teams operating under the Zero Strike Initiative.
+In-house cat and genny training at your site anywhere in the UK.
+Built specifically for Scottish Water supply chain teams operating under the Zero Strike Initiative to locate utility services and underground utilities safely.